westerlymerlin/Oxide-Laser-Controller/docs/app.md

 def video_feed0()
 ```

-The image feed read by the browser
+The image feed read by the browser for camera 0

 <a id="app.video_feed1"></a>